History of Betting Double-Digit NFL Win Totals: Is There Any Value on Overs?

 The Top of the Class

-Over the past 30 years, no team has had more double-digit win total seasons than the Patriots (17); the Green Bay Packers and San Francisco 49ers are right behind with 14 each.
+Since 1990, no team has had more double-digit win total seasons than the Patriots (17); the Green Bay Packers and San Francisco 49ers are right behind them with 16 each.

-When looking at which of the 161 teams with a double-digit win total over the past three decades exceeded expectations the most, you have to point to the obvious: The 2007 Patriots.
-They went 16-0 that regular season to go over their win total by 4.5 games — the largest margin of the past 30 years.
+When looking at which of the 176 teams with a double-digit win total over the past three decades exceeded expectations the most, you have to point to the obvious: the 2007 Patriots.
+They went 16-0 that regular season to go over their win total by 4.5 games — the largest margin since 1990.

 The Bottom Of The Class